GabrielAlmeidaFlores/AWS-Certified-Associate/Route 53/Cname and Alias Records.md

 ### Key Characteristics of CNAME Records

-Alias Mapping: A CNAME record maps a domain name to another domain name, not directly to an IP address.
+- **Alias Mapping**: A CNAME record maps a domain name to another domain name, not directly to an IP address.
 For example, a CNAME record for `www.example.com` can point to `example.com`.

-Subdomain Usage: CNAME records are typically used for subdomains (e.g., `www.example.com`, `blog.example.com`) rather than the root or apex domain (e.g., `example.com`).
+- **Subdomain Usage**: CNAME records are typically used for subdomains (e.g., `www.example.com`, `blog.example.com`) rather than the root or apex domain (e.g., `example.com`).

-Non-Authoritative: CNAME records are not authoritative for the domain they point to.
+- **Non-Authoritative**: CNAME records are not authoritative for the domain they point to.
 Instead, they rely on the target domain's DNS records to resolve the final IP address.

-Limitations: CNAME records cannot be used for the root or apex domain (e.g., `example.com`) because they conflict with other essential DNS records, such as NS (Name Server) and SOA (Start of Authority) records, which must exist at the root level.
+- **Limitations**: CNAME records cannot be used for the root or apex domain (e.g., `example.com`) because they conflict with other essential DNS records, such as NS (Name Server) and SOA (Start of Authority) records, which must exist at the root level.

 ### Example Use Case